arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pt100-rtd-pmc/content.md

 ## How It Works

 ### RTD
-An **RTD** (Resistance Temperature Detector) is a temperature sensor that works by measuring the change in electrical resistance of a metal wire or element as temperature changes.
-The most common metal used for RTDs is platinum, and RTDs are sometimes referred to as PT100 sensors, where PT stands for platinum and 100 refers to the nominal resistance of the sensor at 0°C.
+A **Resistance Temperature Detector**, or **RTD**, is a temperature sensor that works by measuring the change in electrical resistance of a metal wire or element as temperature changes.
+The most common metal used for RTDs is platinum and they are sometimes referred to as PT100 sensors, where PT stands for platinum and 100 refers to the nominal resistance of the sensor at 0°C.
 As temperature increases, the resistance of the metal element in the RTD increases predictably and linearly, which can be measured using an external circuit or instrument.
 The change in resistance is then converted into a temperature reading using a calibration curve or formula, which relates resistance to temperature.

-RTDs are commonly used in industrial applications where temperature measurement is critical for process control and safety, and they are preferred over other types of temperature sensors because of their high accuracy, stability, and repeatability over a narrow temperature range.
+RTDs are commonly used in industrial applications where temperature measurement is critical for process control and safety.
+They are preferred over other types of temperature sensors because of their high accuracy, stability, and repeatability over a narrow temperature range.

 ### Thermocouples